deathblade666/sequence_api_client/README.md

 # Sequence API Client

 A third party app for intereacting with [Sequnce's](https://getsequence.io) API.

 Not affiliated with Sequence, just a user.

+## Requirements
+You must have API access enabled on your account, if you do not have it then reach out to Sequence support to enable access!

 ## Features
 - Query Account Balances